All Products

 Note

-In this example, the main thread is used to set parameters and establish a connection.
-After the connection is established, you can put the main thread to sleep.
+In the sample program, the main thread is responsible for configuring parameters and establishing a connection.
+After the connection is established, the main thread can enter hibernation.

 res = aiot_mqtt_disconnect(mqtt_handle);